 The California Office has undertaken campaigns to protect lands and wildlife, improve air and water quality, promote clean energy and transportation policies, and ensure that state residents are protected from toxic substances.
 The California Regional Office currently has campaigns focusing on Clean Energy, Air Quality in the Central Valley, Pesticides and Health, and land management and conservation in the Sierra Nevada and Bay Delta.
 Our attorneys bring a mix of lawsuits under federal environmental laws such as the Clean Air Act, Clean Water Act, Endangered Species Act, National Environmental Policy Act, as well as California statutes, to protect the environment and promote environmental justice.

 The Florida Office focuses on litigation involving water pollution and conservation, public trust waters, wetlands protection, Everglades restoration, clean air, and climate change in federal, state, and administrative courts.
 Tallahassee is the state capital and a medium-sized college town with two major state universities.
 The city is a regional cultural center and is within a one-hour drive of many pristine rivers and springs, and a half-hour from the St. Marks Wildlife Refuge.
 The area provides extraordinary opportunities for canoeing, kayaking, bird watching, and fishing.
 Our office is located downtown two blocks from the United States District Courthouse and the Florida Supreme Court.
+We have also opened a regional office in Miami to further our work in the area.

 The International Program uses the power of the law to protect the environment and human health worldwide.
 We represent public interest and community groups in international tribunals, domestic courts, and international institutions to defend the right to a healthy environment around the world.
 Our recent and current work includes advocacy to establish strong standards to reduce emissions of greenhouse gases and short-lived climate pollutants; establish the human right to a healthy environment; protect the Arctic environment; promote citizen participation in environmental protection in Latin America; and increase the resilience of the marine environment to the effects of ocean acidification.
 Depending on our docket, our summer clerks might draft submissions to US courts or international tribunals, write memos in support of litigation in foreign domestic courts, or research issues related to international environmental treaty negotiations.